abyssDS/sfmlWiki/ProjectSfeMovie.md

 Note that you shouldn't worry about licenses and royalties if you're a lonely developer working on a private project.
 But if you plan to distribute your product to "a lot" of people, or as a commercial purpose, you should be careful.

 Considering this, you're responsible for checking the possible fees and licenses you may need, depending on your country, needs and situation.
 Here is a little (non official) sum up of the different fees for the main decoders.
-The information I'm showing here is the one I got from the different patents holders.
+The information I'm showing here is the one I got from the different patents holders or the Internet.

 <table>
   <tr>